Photography

 This is a two year A level course.

 We follow the AQA Art and Design: Photography specification.
-The course is a practical one and is very well resourced compared to other centres with a darkroom and digital suite.
-You will learn about pinhole photography, 35mm film processing and development along with creative approaches to the medium.
-Digital workshops will teach you how to use the manual settings on your camera and effective post-production techniques to produce original outcomes.
+The course is a practical one and is very well resourced compared to other centres, with a darkroom and digital suite.
+Digital workshops will teach you how to use the manual settings on your camera and effective post-production techniques to produce original outcomes using Adobe Photoshop and Adobe Lightroom.

-Practical work is complimented with contextual studies of relevant artists, genres and historical movements.
-You should be prepared to visit museums, galleries and other places.
-Whilst there is no formal written examination, component one must be accompanied by a short essay.
+Practical work is complimented with contextual research of relevant artists, genres and historical movements.
+Students should be prepared to visit museums, galleries and other places in their own time and make use of the sixth form studio during independent study time.

 Coursework